-- 1. The meeting was called to order at 09:30 a.m. by Co-Chair Pat Landgraff, in conformance with the Wisconsin open meeting laws. - 2.
-A roll call was conducted.
-A quorum was present.
-A sign-in sheet was circulated. - 3.
+- 1. The meeting was called to order at 10:00 a.m. by Gerry Ferreira, in conformity with the Wisconsin Open Meeting Law. - 2.
+The sign-in sheet was distributed.
+A quorum was present. - 3.
 The committee reviewed the current roster.
-Minor revisions are needed to members' contact info.
+No updates were needed.
+Gerry introduced Amy Colson, the new program assistant of Local 65, who replaced Louis Brietlow.